 - A. Bench quality controls are used in this analytical method.
 Bench quality control specimens are tested with each analytical run (a set of consecutive assays performed without interruption) so that judgements may be made on the day of analysis.
-The data from these materials are then used in estimating methodological imprecision and in assessing the magnitude of any time-associated trends. - B. The bench controls are purchased in sufficient quantity to provide serum samples for all the assays for approximately 1 year.
+The data from these materials are then used in estimating methodological imprecision and in assessing the magnitude of any time-associated trends. - B. The bench controls are prepared or purchased in sufficient quantity to provide serum samples for all the assays for approximately 1 year.
 Ranges are established after 20 parallel runs with previously established controls.
 The quality control pools comprise three levels of concentration spanning the low, borderline and high ranges for PSA. - C. Bench quality controls are placed at the beginning of each analytical run.
 After analysis, the long-term quality control charts (Levey-Jennings) for each control material are consulted to determine if the system is "in control."
 The Levey-Jennings chart plots the quality control material observations on the y axis and the date of the observation on the x axis.
 Quality control material observations are compared with the 95% and 99% confidence limits as well as with the center line (the overall mean of the characterization runs) prior to reporting any results.
-The system is out of control if any of the following events occur for any one of the quality control materials: - The observation from a single pool falls outside the 99% confidence limits. - The observations from two pools fall either both above or both below the 95% confidence limits. - The observations from eight successive runs for one pool fall either all above or all below the center-line. - 11.
-REMEDIAL ACTION IF CALIBRATION OR QC SYSTEMS FAIL TO MEET ACCEPTABLE CRITERIA appropriate actions.
+The system is out of control if any of the following events occur for any one of the quality control materials: - The observation from a single pool falls outside the 99% confidence limits. - The observations from two pools fall either both above or both below the 95% confidence limits. - If the observations from eight successive runs for one pool fall either all above or all below the center-line, troubleshooting is initiated to determine the cause of the shift.
+Until the shift can be corrected, the 95% confidence limit is used to judge the acceptability of the run.

+11. REMEDIAL ACTION IF CALIBRATION OR QC SYSTEMS FAIL TO MEET ACCEPTABLE CRITERIA

 If the run is declared "out of control", the system (instrument, calibration standards, etc.) is investigated to determine the root of the problem before any results are released.
-Consult with the supervisor for
+Consult with the supervisor for appropriate actions.